BiEchi/ece408-remote-control/README.md

 ## Requirements

-Please download the plug-in called vscode-cudacpp after you install this plug-in to gain full experience.
+-   Please download the plug-in called `vscode-cudacpp` after you install this plug-in to gain full experience.
+-   Please install `headless-chrome` into your system `PATH`.

 ## Extension Settings